Steven-Klavins/stevenklavins.co.uk/README.md

 [Test deploy link](https://stevenklavins.netlify.app/)

 ## About
-This is the repository of my new website, I recently deployed a website just a month or so ago so you may ask why a new one already?
+It was not long ago I deployed a portfolio website so you may ask why a new one already?
 There are a number of reasons why I felt the need for this, the first being my previous site lacked responsive design.
-This is something I really regretted not considering looking back on the choices I made, however I happy to say this new rendition is fully responsive across the board.
+So I returned to the drawing board and I'm now happy to say this new rendition is mobile-friendly and will adapt to any given screen.

-The second reason for rebuilding my site is with all honesty I rushed the project first time around and I knew I could have done better.
+The second reason for rebuilding my site with all honesty is I rushed the project first time around, I knew I could have done better.
+This time I took the time to make additional planning and ultimately it paid off.

 The third reason was site was not hosted on a custom domain, whilst this not being crucial it was something that was bugging me.
-I have now bought a domain and the site is hosted via TSO host.
+I have now bought a domain and the site is due to be hosted via TSO.
+At present, it is once more deployed on Netlify but will soon be on a custom domain once I sorted out a new SSL certificate.

-The fourth reason was I hadn't implemented a CI pipeline meaning I would have to continuously have to make changes manually if I wished to update the site.
-The fifth reason for building the site from scratch was the site was very poorly optimized.
-A number of the components were not loading fluently and it was unusable on a mobile network.
+The fourth reason was due to poor optimization, a number of the components were not loading fluently and it was unusable on a mobile network.
 This was something I wanted to fix asap as it would not leave a good impression opening a website to broken CSS and half loaded images.

 ## Technology used
 This site was built using the following tech stack.
 React, Javascript, Jest, Axios, Framer Motion, CSS, HTML, react-3d-viewer, react-image-gallery, Git's Rest API, and Flickr's developer API.